Applying custom structures make the result of decompilation much more readable.

 This is how the same fragment of the code looks before and after proper structures being applied:

-In this short post, I will demonstrate how to add such structures into IDA, on the example of a PE structure.
+In this short post, I will demonstrate how to add custom structure definitions into IDA, on the example of a PE structure.

 Creating the structure